saragholampour971/Grocery/README.md

 - verify token func cached for decrease duplicate verify token on same route (by react cache func)
 - loggedIn user will be accessed by zustand store on hole app
 - use broadcast channel & persist plugin for share query cache between tabs in browser(in progress...)
-- generate Swagger to Document Api's (in progress...)
-- add Zod (in progress...)
 - add PWA (n progress...)

 <img src="public/preview/home-preview.png" alt="home page" width="40%" />